 Podgorica bridge symbol

-• The city was founded in 1326.
-By Montenegrin standards it is a very young city.
-Here, no matter what city you see – Kotor, Budva, Ulcinj, they were all on the map back in the 3rd century BC.
+The city was founded in 1326.
+By Montenegrin standards, that makes it quite young—after all, cities like Kotor, Budva, and Ulcinj were already on the map as far back as the 3rd century BC.

-• Podgorica is located in a lowland surrounded by mountains, there is no snow in winter.
-The average temperature during the day in the winter months is about +10.
+Podgorica lies in a lowland area surrounded by mountains, and it never sees snow in winter.
+The average daytime temperature in the colder months hovers around +10°C.

 Tip: